LaithAlfa/4382Final/README.md

 2. Design Motivation (15)
 3. Functionality (25)
 4. Technical Details (20)
-5. Development Process (15)
+5. Development Process (15) - Aaron Hebert
-6. Assessment & Improvements (15)
+6. Assessment & Improvements (15) - Aaron Hebert

 ## Final Project Presentation Rubric

 __You will give your project presentation during the Final Exam time on 12/14 between 10:15 AM and 12:15 PM.
 Your presentation should be at least 20 minutes long and each team member should have a speaking role.__

 __Guidelines:__
-1. Introduce your project with a general overview and the motivation for your choice of project.
+1. [] Introduce your project with a general overview and the motivation for your choice of project.
-2. Demonstrate the use of your site.
+2. [] Demonstrate the use of your site.
-3. Explain the inner workings of your site, with reference to the MTV and ORM.
+3. [] Explain the inner workings of your site, with reference to the MTV and ORM.
-4. Explain the challenges of development and your team’s process.
+4. [] Explain the challenges of development and your team’s process.
-5. Conclude with an assessment of your project – what works well and what improvements or additions could be made?
+5. [] Conclude with an assessment of your project – what works well and what improvements or additions could be made?

 ## Project Notes